The Prom (band): History

 A set of demos was recorded in 2003 by Joel Brown and intended for the band's next full-length, but soon after recording the band broke up and the full-length never materialized.
-Over fifteen years later, in the early hours of January 1, 2019, James Mendenhall collapsed as a result of a long-dormant heart condition while celebrating New Year's Eve with friends in Portland.
-A few months later, the surviving members of the band had the notion that it might be nice for people to hear those unreleased demos from years ago, and Demos 2003 was released, along with a newly edited lyric video with tour footage from the period.
+James Mendenhall died of cardiac arrest on January 1, 2019.

+A few months later, Demos 2003 was released, along with a newly edited lyric video with tour footage from the period.